MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 }
 ```

-This concludes the tests for the simple data annotation validation middleware.
+This concludes the tests for the data annotation validation middleware.
+As you can see, testing such simple middlewares is fairly straightforward.
 Next, we will write tests for the retry middleware, which is a bit more complex.

 Create a new file `RetryCommandMiddlewareTests.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.TestingMiddlewares.Tests/RetryCommandMiddlewareTests.cs)) in the test project: